antrea-io/antrea/test/e2e/README.md

 go test -v github.com/vmware-tanzu/antrea/test/e2e -provider=kind
 ```

+`generate-manifest.sh` supports generating the Antrea manifest with different
+Antrea configurations.
+Run `./hack/generate-manifest.sh --help` to see the
+supported config options.

 As part of code development, if you want to run the tests with local changes,
 then make the code changes on the local repo and
 [build the image](../../CONTRIBUTING.md#building-and-testing-your-change).